shunw/shunw.github.io/bass.md

 | 9 | The Dorian Mode Continued | 13:02 |
 | 10 | Creating Bass Lines Using the Dorian Mode | 13:23 |

+### __Lesson 4 - What are Arpeggios and why you should play them__

+- play the chord tones

+- word mean: Broken chord. the Italian meaning is Harp-like, due to the nature of the instrument, the notes on a Harp sustain. / Fundamentally, every note is played individually.

+- difference between chord and arpeggios

+    - chord: played at the same time.

+    - arpeggios: play chord tones individually in sequence either up or down.

+- C Triad/ C Major arpeggios

+    - C Major Triad: C -> E -> G

+    - C Major Arpeggios: C -> E -> G -> C

+- examples with C major arpeggios:

+    - ex1 (2:57): up

+    - ex2 (3:24): down

+    - ex3 (4:13): up and down

+    - ex4 (6:02 & 7:21): other finger shape for the major arpeggios

 ### __Lesson 6 - Exercises to use in your daily practice rountine__

 - Two shapes to play major scales